chihacknight/chihacknight.org/_posts/blog/2020-10-06-2020-election-information-guide-for-illinois.md

 Chicago, Cook and several other counties have provided a ballot status form on their election authority website that voters can use to determine their ballot status.
 This includes notification of when your vote has been counted.
 Chicago and some other jurisdictions also push this information via email for those who completed the online VBM application.
 Daily jurisdiction totals of mail-in ballots returned, early votes, etc can also be downloaded [here](https://www.elections.il.gov/VotingAndRegistrationSystems/PreElectionCounts.aspx).

-That being said, in nearly all elections in the U.S., there exists no way of directly verifying that published election results are an accurate reflection of the tallied votes._ At least[ one local election](http://news.mit.edu/2009/rivest-voting) in the United States has utilized a method of post-election ballot verification, although this remains uncommon. ([source](https://politics.stackexchange.com/a/19974))
+That being said, in nearly all elections in the U.S., there exists no way of directly verifying that published election results are an accurate reflection of the tallied votes.
+At least [one local election](http://news.mit.edu/2009/rivest-voting) in the United States has [utilized a method of post-election ballot verification](https://politics.stackexchange.com/a/19974), although this remains uncommon.

 <h1 id="be-an-election-judge-or-coordinator-and-get-paid">Be an Election Judge or Coordinator (and get paid!)</h1>

+Want to do more to support our democracy than just vote?
 You can sign up to be an Election Judge or Election Coordinator in Chicago here: [chipollworker.com](https://chipollworker.com/)

 <p class="text-center"><img src="/images/blog/2020-10-06-election-info/election-judge.jpg" alt="Chicago Poll Worker Connection" class='img-thumbnail img-responsive'/><br /><em><a href='https://chipollworker.com/'>Chicago Poll Worker Connection</a></em>
 </p>